 Philosophy, Mission, and Major Goals

-Consistent with our philosophy, the program has five major goals which are listed directly below.
+Consistent with our philosophy, the program has five major goals as follows:

-Goal 1: Graduates will demonstrate broad knowledge of the theoretical underpinnings and research findings of psychology, with a focus on knowledge of clinically relevant theory and research.
+Goal 1: Graduates will demonstrate broad knowledge of the theoretical underpinnings and research findings in our field, developing expertise in psychopathology theory, research methods, and evidence-based intervention.

-Goal 2: Graduates will have the ability to think critically about and conduct psychological research.
-The focus is on basic psychological processes and/or their application in the practice of psychology.
+Goal 2: Graduates will have the ability to critically evaluate and conduct psychological research.

 Goal 4: Graduates will demonstrate ethical and professional conduct.